lukashornych/uhk-thesis-latex-template/README.md

 ## Contributions

-Feel free to submit PRs with fixes or new features, but remember, the goal is to make it easy to write theses in Latex without any difficult installation and configuration.
+PRs with fixes or new features are welcome, but remember, the goal is to make it easy to write theses in Latex without any difficult installation and configuration.